1. The terms

 12.5 Your GP surgery is responsible for issuing your prescriptions.

 12.6 We are responsible for dispensing your prescription correctly and complying with the legal requirements placed upon pharmacies, including those of the General Pharmaceutical Council, NHS (Pharmaceutical and Local Pharmaceutical) Regulations 2013, Human Medicines Regulations 2012 and Medicines Act 1968.
 We are not responsible for the accuracy of the diagnosis, treatment or medication prescribed by your NHS GP surgery or correct use of products supplied.
 We cannot guarantee that a prescription request will result in a prescription being issued by your NHS GP surgery.

 13. How we may use your personal information

-13.1 How we may use your personal information.
-We will only use your personal information as set out in our Privacy Notice.
+13.1 How we may use and process your personal information.
+We will only use or process your personal information as set out in our Privacy Notice.

 14. Other important terms

 14.1 We may transfer this contract to someone else.
 We may transfer our rights and obligations under these terms to another organisation.
 We will always tell you in writing if this happens and we will ensure that the transfer will not affect your rights under the contract.

 14.2 Nobody else has any rights under this contract (except someone you pass your guarantee on to).
 This contract is between you and us.
 No other person shall have any rights to enforce any of its terms.
 Neither of us will need to get the agreement of any other person in order to end the contract or make any changes to these terms.